PDBe-KB/component-pdbe-kb-header/README.md

 ```

-Adding the pinging component to a template:
+Adding the component to a template:
 ```angular2html
 <app-header [data]="headerData"></app-header>
 ```